drklee3/COEN177L/lab4/README.md

    Either the page is moved back to the "front" of the list, or the page's "time" is set to the current time.

 Using the method of moving pages to the front of the list when the page already exists in memory caused a decent amount of overhead similar to FIFO.
 While it is more simple to implement, this required removing the first element, shifting all elements over, then readding the element to the front.
 To reduce overhead, each page is assigned a time value.
 When a page is to be removed, instead of shifting elements in the vector around the item page number can be simply replaced with the new one and given the next time value.
-A O(n) loop would have to be done to search for the page to replace / remove, though requires than moving items in a vector.
+A O(n) loop would have to be done to search for the page to replace / remove which would be the page with the lowest / oldest time field, though requires less than moving items around in the vector.
-When a page is accessed and is in memory, the time value is simply set to the current time.
+When a page is accessed and is in memory, the page's time value is simply set to the current time.
 The time used was simply a "global" incrementing counter for each insertion / access (global in the sense of all pages can use this value, but in terms of the program it is not a global variable).

 ### Second Chance (SC)